-Marc Hearron is a senior associate in Morrison & Foerster's Appellate and Supreme Court Practice Group.
+Marc Hearron is a partner in Morrison & Foerster's Appellate and Supreme Court Practice Group.
 As a member of the appellate practice since 2007, Mr. Hearron has extensive experience handling appeals in complex matters.
 He has prepared well over 100 appellate briefs in cases at every appellate level, including in the Supreme Court of the United States, the First, Second, Ninth, Eleventh, D.C., and Federal Circuits, and several state appellate courts.
 He also has argued multiple cases in the Ninth Circuit and Second Circuit.

 Mr. Hearron’s appellate practice mirrors the wide-ranging litigation breadth of the firm.
 He is particularly experienced in bankruptcy and patent appeals, including two significant bankruptcy wins in the Supreme Court and multiple patent victories in the Federal Circuit.
 The breadth of his experience also extends to many other subject matters, including antitrust, securities, and other intellectual property issues.